TWUOnline/far-centre-guides/pages/03.india/06.hist-107-world-history/01.course-overview-and-syllabus/docs.md

 The following information is from the course syllabus, also located in Moodle.
 Note that you will need to modify the schedule based on your term.
 Please also discuss with the Faculty if there are any other changes to the syllabus.

 ## Course Description
-An examination of some basic ethical theory and a critical focus on some current moral issues like consumerism, technoculture, environmental ethics, responsibility to distant peoples, genetic engineering and cloning, and the promise and peril of nanotechnology.
-The emphasis is on clarifying the issues, exploring various views on these and relevant supporting arguments, and exposing important underlying assumptions.

-!! *Note that topics listed in the course description above may differ from those in this course.
-See the Course Schedule below for specific topics to this offering of PHIL 210.*

-Read the full course syllabus [here](PHIL210-Syllabus_Fall-2019.pdf).

 ## Learning Outcomes
-After successfully completing the course, you will be able to:
-* Apply foundational ethical principles to actual situations in the search for correct moral action.
-* Identify key assumptions undergirding contemporary moral discourse.
-* Discuss knowledgeably a few important metaethical issues:  e.g., moral subjectivism, moral objectivism, the unique features of moral discourse, etc.
-* Describe a number of normative ethical theories: e.g., ethical egoism, utilitarianism, Kantian deontology, Utilitarianism, Social Contract morality, etc.
-* Reflect on your beliefs and assumptions throughout the course regarding a few significant ethical questions including sexual morality, freedom of speech, abortion, end-of-life moral dilemmas, torture, terrorism, and world hunger & foreign aid.
-* Explain how the teachings of Jesus re-frame certain social issues covered in this class.

 ## Student Evaluation

 | **Assessment**               | **Grade**          | **Assesses Course Learning Outcome** |
 |------------------------------|--------------------|--------------------------------------|
 | Reflective Journal           | 30% (5 at 6% each) | 1.5                                  |